HackYourFuture-CPH/JavaScript/JavaScript2/Week6/homework.md

 # Homework Week 6

->[Here](/Week6/reading.md) you find the readings you have to complete before the seventh lecture.

 ### Step 1: Feedback

 Give feedback on `step 3` of `week 5` to one of your fellow students (do this by creating issues in Github).